SAS PROC COMPARE: Learn with Examples

 How to Compare Specific Variables

-You can use the VAR statement to compare specific variables of both the datasets.
+You can use the VAR statement in PROC COMPARE to compare specific variables of both the datasets.
 Please note that the initial summary about dataset and variables remain unchanged.
 You should focus on the Value Comparison Results.
 In the code below, we are comparing "name" variable in both the datasets.

 proc compare